Restaurant inspections for Catoosa and Walker counties for July 16-31, 2021

 Inspector’s notes

 Observed tuna salad in front glass door reach-in cooler not being held at or below 41F.
-CA — Food had been portioned out of commercially packaged RTE food around 10:00 am this morning and was moved to walk-in cooler (had been in cold holding unit less than 2 hours).
+CA - Food had been portioned our of commercially packaged RTE food around 10:00 am this morning and was moved to walk-in cooler (had been in cold holding unit less than 2 hours).
+Corrected On-Site.
+New Violation.

-Observed ready-to-eat time/temperature control for safety food that is displayed or held for sale or service without temperature control (not being held below 41F or above 135F) and being held under a time as a public health control with no time markings.
-CA — Discussed with PIC that ready-to-eat time/temperature control for safety food that is displayed or held for sale or service without temperature control (not being held below 41F or above 135F) and being held under time as a public health control must have time markings.
-Food was discarded and next batch was marked with 4 hour discard time.

 Observed inside portions of reach-in portion of prep top cooler and gaskets on front glass door cold holding unit not clean to sight and touch.
-CA — Discussed with PIC that all non-food contact surfaces must be ke free of an accumulation of dust, dirt, food residue, and other debris and he had employee clean inside of prep cooler during inspection and will have gaskets cleaned.
+CA - Discussed with PIC that all non-food contact surfaces must be kept free of an accumulation of dust, dirt, food residue, and other debris and he had employee clean inside of prep cooler during inspection and will have gaskets cleaned New Violation.
+Correct By: 07/19/2021

 LAKE WINNEPESAUKAH (FERRIS WHEEL FOODS)

-Note: Editor’s note: We are re-publishing this article due to misinformation, errors and omissions in the original article on Lake Winnepesaukah’s health department inspection scores, which was posted on Aug.
-3. We apologize for any problems these caused.
-If you find an error in one of our articles, please let us know by email (catoosacountynews@npco.com) or call 706-935-2621.